-The number of native flora species recorded at Shepherds Bush is comparable to the number of species recorded in similar bushland areas nearby.
-The diversity is also considered to be very good for remnant vegetation in a built-up urbanised area.
+The number of native flora species recorded at Shepherds Bush is comparable to the number of species recorded in similar bushland areas nearby.45 The diversity is also considered to be very good for remnant vegetation in a built-up urbanised area.9 other species in need of monitoring).
+This species is also listed as Significant Flora of the Perth Metropolitan Region, under the State Governments' Bush Forever Strategy (2000).
+Other significant flora species of the Perth Metropolitan Region recorded at Shepherds Bush include the Prickly Conostylis (Conostylis aculeata subsp. cygnorum), see Appendix 3.

-One naturally occurring priority species rated by the Department of Parks and Wildlife (DPaW) listed under the Wildlife Conservation Act 1950 has been recorded at Shepherds Bush, Jacksonia serecia, which is listed as Priority Four (Rare, Near Threatened and other species in need of monitoring).
-This species is also listed as Significant Flora of the Perth
+One naturally occurring priority species rated by the Department of Parks and Wildlife (DPaW) listed under the Wildlife Conservation Act 1950 has been recorded at Shepherds Bush, Jacksonia serecia sericea, which is listed as Priority Four (Rare, Near Threatened and

-&lt;sup>45 ELA 2013 cited in ELA (2016)
+45 ELA 2013 cited in ELA (2016)